 Any other type of prudent, creative solution that does not violate safety and soundness.

 REPAYMENT ABILITY, ANALYSIS, AND MAINTENANCE OF INFORMATION.
-The Credit Union will will conduct a detailed analysis of the borrower’s ability to repay the loan.
+The Credit Union will conduct a detailed analysis of the borrower’s ability to repay the loan.
 This analysis will ensure the borrower has the willingness and ability to repay the loan under reasonable terms and cash flow potential of the underlying collateral or asset.
 When analyzing the repayment ability, the Credit Union will maintain and document some or all of the following information:

 Updated and Comprehensive Financial Information on the Borrower and Real Estate Project.
 When analyzing a commercial borrower’s repayment ability, the Credit Union will analyze the following:

-A realistic projections of the borrower’s expenses.
+A realistic projection of the borrower’s expenses.

 The character, overall financial condition, resources, and payment history of the borrower.